eriktholmes/eriktholmes/learning_approach.md

 ### How That Translates to GitHub

 I don’t currently have a network of collaborators in ML — so for now, GitHub is how I think out loud.
 Many of my repos contain notebooks full of outlines, questions, free-form explanations, and half-written thoughts.
-The goal is to eventually refactor these into cleaner posts or blog-style documents, but I keep them public because the process itself is part of the story.
+The goal is to eventually translate these into cleaner posts or blog-style documents, but I keep most of them public because this process is part of the journey.

 > To sum it up: most of the projects here reflect a hands-on learning process.
 They often start messy, but I aim for clarity, insight, and reproducibility over time.